pimcore/data-hub/doc/10_GraphQL/README.md

 ## Queries
 Depending on the configuration, the endpoint provides several queries to fetch data from Pimcore.
-As data-hub always creates a proper graphQL schema, also have a look at the generated schema to get details for the possible queries of a certain endpoint.
+As Datahub always creates a proper graphQL schema, also have a look at the generated schema to get details for the possible queries of a certain endpoint.

 On the following pages certain generic aspects are explained, and a couple of samples are listed: